pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 1. A strange, little, yellow leaf.
 Here the arrangement of the adjectives is as follows: "a" is an article, "strange" is an opinion or quality, "little" is the size, "yellow" is the color

-2. My dad is a tall, Indian Man.
+2. My dad is a tall, Indian man.
 Here the arrangement of the adjectives is as follows: "tall" is a size, "Indian" is a Nationality.

-## Group
+## Classify the words

 Identify the adjectives from the group of words given below and put them into the appropriate box.